gor-test/WeatherApp/README.md

 `yarn android` in project directory

 ##### Android - run on device
-To run the app on Android device, have the device connected to the computer, enable *adb debug* in developer settings.
+To run the app on Android device, have the device connected to the computer, enable *USB debugging* in developer settings.

 To build and start the app:
 `yarn android` in project directory